charmplusplus/charm4py/docs/install.rst

   $ pip install charmpy --no-binary charmpy

-Or download the source distribution from PyPI and run ``python setup.py install``.
+Or download the source distribution from PyPI, uncompress and run ``python setup.py install``.

 To build the latest *development* version, download CharmPy and Charm++ source code and run setup::